RSI Trading Strategies (Backtest) – How The RSI Indicator Works

 Buy= RSI(30)>50 AND RSI(2)<15 ;

-There are other twists you can make by combining a long and short RSI that improves the strategy, something we will get back to in a later article.
+You can make other twists by combining a long and short RSI that improves the strategy, something we will get back to in a later article.

 How do you trade stocks with RSI?

 The RSI is a mean-reverting indicator and works best on stocks.
-As explained above, you need to test both the time frame and threshold settings yourself.
+As explained above, you must test both the time frame and threshold settings yourself.
 And it doesn’t work on all stocks.
 Commodity-related stocks like miners, oil, and coal have historically not worked for mean-reverting strategies.
-Opposite, the more boring and less volatile the stock, the better RSI performs.
+Opposite, the more tedious and less volatile the stock, the better RSI performs.

 The best way to use RSI trading strategies